Chapter 44

 "[39] For this reason they could not believe, because, as Isaiah says elsewhere: [40] "He has blinded their eyes and deadened their hearts, so they can neither see with their eyes, nor understand with their hearts, nor turn--and I would heal them.""

 The question arises as to: "Why?"
-To find out we will now explore some of the prevailing attitudes Jesus found within the people of Israel and within their elders or leadership.
-In reading the New Testament, we discover that,
+To find out we will explore four of the prevailing attitudes Jesus found within many of the Israelites.
+This also included many of the elders or leadership.

-THEY THOUGHT THEY COULD GAIN ETERNAL LIFE FROM THE HOLY SCRIPTURES
+THEY THOUGHT ETERNAL LIFE CAME FROM KNOWING THE SCRIPTURES

-Many of the elders and people were not willing to accept the fact that the Scriptures were there to lead them or bring them to their Lord and Savior, who alone could grant them eternal life.
-In other words, instead of believing and trusting in their Lord to save them from their sins and grant them eternal life, they thought deliverance from their sins and eternal life came by the knowledge of the Scriptures and by trying to follow and adhere to all of its laws and regulations.
-To read what Jesus once said to them about this attitude let us read from,
+Many of the elders and people were not willing to accept the fact that the Scriptures were given to lead them to their Lord and Savior.
+In other words, instead of believing and trusting in their Lord to grant them eternal life, they thought deliverance from their sins and eternal life came by trying to follow and adhere to all of the Scriptures’ laws and regulations.
+To read what Jesus said about this attitude let us read from,

 John 5:39-40